 Selling houses and customer identification

 When the ideal client is not the one you are pitching to, it becomes important to put yourself in his place.
 Sellers of mortgages admit that many times ‘the real Slim Shady’ is not the husband who comes asking about the property but the wife who will likely not ‘stand up’.
 Customer B, some told me they call her.
-And so successful ones pitch to the wife through the husband, or wisely request to invite the wife to the viewing of the show house.
+And so successful ones pitch to the wife through the husband, or wisely request to invite the wife to the viewing of the show house, and pitch in the kitchen.

 ‘Will the real Slim Shady please stand up?’
 No. He won’t.
 You, the seller must point him out.